Visa for IT professionals

 EU Blue Card for IT specialists

 In principle, skilled workers applying for a Blue Card must be able to prove that they have completed a university education.
 However, IT experts are in demand on the German labor market like never before.
 This is why the legislator has decided to allow them to apply for an EU Blue Card even if they do not have a university degree.
-The following requirements must be met:
+According to Section 18g (2) of the Residence Act (AufenthG), the following requirements must be met:

 In addition, applicants must have gained at least three years of professional experience in the field in which they wish to work in Germany in the past seven years.